 Diana Ray lives in Vail with her husband Lawrence, two horses, a dog, and a cat.
 She has been a Christian elementary school teacher for 11 years and also has a background in music.
 Her love for children and for animals sparked her initial introduction to the Ranch a few years ago.
 As a friend and prayer partner of the Ranch, she was honored to come on board as secretary in 2012 and play a more active role in this ministry.

 NEW BOARD MEMBER - Richard Searle joined the Children’s Ranch Board in July.
-His first official seat will take place this month.
 This man of God is all about living to please the Lord.
 He is a family man, rancher of crops and cattle, sits on other boards including (among others) AZ State Highways and the Willcox Bank.
 His overall character shines out with Jesus and the country air of a genuine cowboy, including all the down home flavor of such a gentleman and scholar.

 Copyright © 2023 All The King's Horses Children's Ranch - All Rights Reserved.